 Undergoing a Root Canal

 The root canal treatment itself begins with a local anesthetic injection, to numb the affected area.
 Your dentist will then make a small hole in the back of your tooth.
 The endodontist will use a specially designed instrument to clear the pulp and root canals.
 After cleaning and disinfecting the area, he or she will fill the cavity with a thermodynamic material known as gutta-percha.
-Finally, the dentist will seal up the access hole and place a filling or crown over your tooth.
+Finally, the dentist will seal up the access hole and place a filling or a dental crown over your tooth.
 You may experience some discomfort for a short time following treatment.
 Once your tooth has healed, however, you will be free from pain and infection.